Deborah Bright: Life and career

-Artistic Works
+Artistic works

-Deborah Bright is notable for her writing and photographic bodies of work on LGBT, queer, and women's right subject matter, as well as for her writing about and work of landscape photography.
+Bright is notable for her writing and photographic bodies of work on LGBT, queer, and women's rights subject matter, as well as for her writing about and work on landscape photography.

-Gender and Sexuality
+Gender and sexuality

-Dream Girls (1989-90)
+Dream Girls (1989–1990)

 Bright first gained renown for her series called Dream Girls (1989–90), which challenged mainstream, heteronormative gender-sex identities propagated in Hollywood movies.
 Inspired by her adolescent fantasies, Bright recreated iconic Hollywood movie scenes of the 20th century, inserting herself into film stills from the 1940s and 50s.
 She appears in place of such iconic romantic male leads as Spencer Tracy and Rock Hudson opposite their female counterparts, including Katharine Hepburn, in a fulfillment of lesbian desire that thematizes gender and LGBTQ+ subject matter.

-Being and Riding (1996-99)
+Being and Riding (1996–1999)

 While working on Dream Girls, Bright also worked on a similarly themed photographic series called Being and Riding (1996–1999), which focuses on a common female childhood obsession with horses.
 The series featured provocatively framed plastic toy horses and female figures.

-In 2008, Deborah Bright collaborated with other artists in an exhibition called Pink and Bent: Art of Queer Women.
+In 2008, Bright collaborated with other artists in an exhibition called Pink and Bent: Art of Queer Women.
 The exhibition took place at the Leslie-Lohman Museum of Gay and Lesbian Art on May 21-June 28, 2008 and was curated by Pilar Gallego and Cora Lambert.